What is RCD4 Progressive Retinal Atrophy (PRA)?

 Polish Lowland Sheepdog

 Normal These dogs have two normal copies of the gene.
-Clear dogs will not develop PRA as a result of the rcd4 mutation, although we cannot exclude the possibility they might develop PRA due to other mutations they might carry that are not detected by this test.
+Clear dogs will not develop Progressive Retinal Atrophy as a result of the rcd4 mutation, although we cannot exclude the possibility they might develop PRA due to other mutations they might carry that are not detected by this test.

 Carrier These dogs have one copy of the mutation and one normal copy of the gene.
 These dogs will not develop PRA themselves as a result of the rcd4 mutation but they will pass the mutation on to approximately 50% of their offspring.
 We cannot exclude the possibility that carriers might develop PRA due to other mutations they might carry that are not detected by this test.

-Genetically Affected These dogs have two copies of the rcd4 mutation and will almost certainly develop PRA during their lifetime.
+Genetically Affected These dogs have two copies of the rcd4 mutation and will almost certainly develop Progressive Retinal Atrophy during their lifetime.
 The average age of diagnosis for dogs with the rcd4 form of PRA is 10 years of age, although there is considerable variation within breeds.

-The Rcd4 mutation responsible for late onset PRA was discovered by researchers at the Animal Health Trust (AHT) in the UK studying Gordon Setters.
-Their research found that dogs with 2 copies of this mutation have a high incidence of loss of vision due to this form of PRA at around 10 years of age.
+The Rcd4 mutation responsible for late-onset Progressive Retinal Atrophy was discovered by researchers at the Animal Health Trust (AHT) in the UK studying Gordon Setters.
+Their research found that dogs with 2 copies of this mutation have a high incidence of loss of vision due to this form of Progressive Retinal Atrophy at around 10 years of age.
 This has been demonstrated in Gordon & Irish Setters.
 The mutation was also seen in English Setters by screening random samples of DNA banked for other purposes.
 This mutation has not yet been seen in Irish Red & White Setters, but since they share the prcd1 form of PRA with Irish Setters, it is reasonable to suspect that they may have this form of PRA as well.

 Owners of dogs from these breeds who want to avoid the risk of producing this late-onset form of PRA can use this DNA test to screen their dogs and make appropriate breeding choices.